 The entire length of the walk is dog-friendly, with dogs on a leash allowed, except for some of the beaches along the route that prohibit dogs.
 Check out the signs (as there are some beach sections where dogs are allowed off-leash), and walk on the street behind the beach as necessary.

-If you’re walking with a dog you also unfortunately can’t make use of the local train line to return to your starting point, a popular option, with dogs not allowed on trains in NSW.
+If you’re walking with a dog you also unfortunately can’t make use of the local train line to return to your starting point, a popular option for many walks, as dogs are not allowed on trains in NSW.

 We choose to walk the southernmost section of the walk, starting at the north of Werri Beach.
-This section follows the cliffs in between Gerringong and Kiama, beautiful views of the sea on one side, green paddocks on the other.
+This section follows the cliffs in between Gerringong and Kiama, with beautiful views of the sea on one side and green paddocks on the other.
 The path is wide and grassy, and the many dogs we passed were all on leash, at least when passing other dogs.

 The only potential hiccup with hiking this section of the walk is that Werri Lagoon sometimes joins to the sea following heavy rain.
 So you may need to remove your shoes and wade across, or head to another section of the walk.